Epiphyllum oxypetalum

-Epiphyllum oxypetalum, the Dutchman's pipe cactus, princess of the night or queen of the night, is a species of cactus.
+Epiphyllum oxypetalum, the Dutchman's pipe cactus, princess of the night or queen of the night, is a species of cactus with a native range from Mexico to Nicaragua.
 It blooms nocturnally, and its flowers wilt before dawn.
-Though it is sometimes referred to as a night-blooming cereus, it is not closely related to any of the species in the tribe Cereeae, such as Selenicereus, that are more commonly known as night-blooming cereus.
+Though it is sometimes referred to as a night-blooming cereus, it is not closely related to any of the species in the tribe Cereeae that are more commonly known by that name.
 All Cereus species bloom at night and are terrestrial plants; Epiphyllum species are usually epiphytic.

 Description

 The stems are erect, ascending, scandent, or sprawling and profusely branched.
 The primary stems are terete, up to 6 m long, flattened laterally, and ligneous at their bases.
 The secondary stems are flat, elliptic-acuminate, up to 30 × 12 cm.
 The stem margins are shallowly through deeply crenate and undulate.
 Stems appear to be waxy therefore cutin may be present.
 Cutin reduces water loss from stems.
 A gel-like substance oozes out of stem cuts.
 Stems contain much water-filled tissue.